-Address: The Monitoring Officer, Barnsley Council, Town Hall, Church Street, Barnsley S70 2TA
+- in writing: Monitoring Officer, Barnsley Council, Town Hall, Church Street, Barnsley, S70 2TA

-The Monitoring Officer will determine whether or not a complaint under the Ethical standards Framework and Member Code of Conduct should be investigated, following consultation with the Independent Person, and make arrangements for any complaint to be investigated accordingly.
+The monitoring officer will determine whether or not a complaint under the ethical standards framework and member code of conduct should be explored following consultation with the independent person, and make arrangements for any complaint to be looked into accordingly.